ritamdas2/CovidWebApp/README.md

 ## By Ritam Das & Fatima Dantsoho

-The COVID App is web application that tracks your daily symptoms while providing you with important information about COVID around the world using a reliable and accurrate data source (https://covid19api.com/).
+The COVID App is a web application that tracks your daily symptoms while providing you with important information about COVID around the world using a reliable and accurrate data source (https://covid19api.com/).
 The COVID daily tracker app requires a Single Sign On through Gmail or Facebook.
 The admin user must single sign on through Google.

-The Administrator Dashboard provides information about how healthy all users within the database are with regard to COVID-19.
+The Administrator Dashboard provides information about how healthy all users in the database are with regard to COVID-19.
 It will show the names, email ID and location of the user.
 Most importantly, it lets the admin know which users are at risk and which are not based on their responses in the COVID questionnaire.

 The User Dashboard displays comparative figures from countries around the world and the confirmed cases which are updated daily.